davps/backbone-tree/README.md

 backbone-tree
 =============

-This backbone plugin override Backbone.sync to return the data from a json tree created at the client side, replacing the default ajax request
+This backbone plugin that override Backbone.sync to return the data from a json tree created at the client side, replacing the default ajax request

 Example